paulwhellinger/SQLproject/README.md

 transaction dates, timestamps, locations, and product details.

 Using SQL, I aim to explore various aspects such as sales trends over time, peak sales periods, product popularity, and the impact of location on sales performance.
-This project demonstrates the use of SQL for practical business analysis by transforming raw transactional data into actionable insights that can inform sales strategy, optimize operations, and support data-driven decision-making.
+This project demonstrates the use of SQL and Excel for practical business analysis by transforming raw transactional data into actionable insights that can inform sales strategy, optimize operations, and support data-driven decision-making.

 ## Prepare